Boruto Uzumaki: Reception

-Critics also focused on Boruto's bond with other characters, most notably his father.
-Chris Beveridge from the Fandom Post disliked the large focus between Naruto and Boruto's relationship on the first chapter of the Boruto manga.
-Viz Media senior director Kevin Hamric noted that while he initially displays a lazy demeanor, Boruto seeks fight and surpass his father.
-Sam Stewart from IGN felt Boruto's personality was "far less enthused" as the reviewer commented he found the character's dislike toward his father misguided and finding types of stories too common in fiction.
-Melina Dargis liked how Boruto realizes his father's goals and joins Sasuke and the Kages in order to save Naruto.
-Additionally, Dargis noted Boruto's early strained relationship with his father as well as his use of technology to fight might reflect on modern audiences who might understand his character more as a result.
-Rebecca Silverman from Anime News Network praised how the writers manage to develop Boruto's angst without coming across as "teen whining" and how Sasuke Uchiha decides to train him upon seeing his similarities with his father.
 The misrelationship Boruto forms with his adoptive brother Kawaki was seen as a striking rivalry similar to the one his father had with Sasuke in the first series.
 Beveridge enjoyed the foreshadow of an older Boruto on a fight against Kawaki in the series' pilot chapter, looking forward to their development.
+The eventual debut of Boruto in his teenage appearance earned praise by Screen Rant, Siliconera and IGN with former praising his new skills and the latter looking forward to his fated duel with Kawaki which has been attracting more readers.
+His personality also stood out for being calmer and more threatening when interacting with Code fitting for Sasuke's student.
+Hindustan Times noted that Boruto achieved high popularity online due to the new skills he shows off while facing Code.

 Journalists also focused on Boruto's voice actresses.
 Toon Zone enjoyed Miller's performance as Boruto for making him a come across as a believable male character despite the actress being female.
 On the other hand, Yuko Sanpei's performance was criticized for giving a pitch equal to that of Junko Takeuchi's Naruto despite the latter being an adult.
 The New York Times claimed that it was common that young male characters were voiced by women citing other characters with English actresses including Goku from Dragon Ball and Monkey D. Luffy from One Piece.
 Miller also noted that while her character was initially polarizing to viewers due to Boruto not being aware of his father's past, he still acted as realistic child and often showed signs of affection ever since his introduction in the 2015 movie where he cries in joy when being motivated by him.
 Anime News Network also praised Amanda C. Miller's role as Boruto's English actor, but feeling the voice often sounded more feminine than his Japanese counterpart.